ULHPC/tutorials/python/advanced/dask-ml/README.md

 ![](https://docs.dask.org/en/latest/_images/delayed-inc-double-add.svg)

-You can execute the previous example with the following command: `sbatch auto_slurm_cluster.sh auto_slurm_cluster.py`.
+You can execute the previous example with the following command: `sbatch cluster_jobs_workers.sh dask_env_${ULHPC_CLUSTER} cluster_jobs_workers.py`.
 Once the main job has started, you should see dask-workers spanning in the queue using `squeue -u user`.
 Please note also that each worker has his own slurm-**jobid**.out file which provide all necessary information to diagnose problems.
 An example is provided below.

 ```bash